Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Doplicher-Roberts and Huang problems

+Our approach to Huang's problem and to Doplicher-Roberts problems is derived from synthesizing the developments in affine Lie algebras by Wassermann and Toledano-Laredo on the loop group conformal net \cite{Toledano_laredo} with the unitary properties of quantum group fusion categories previously highlighted by Wenzl \cite{Wenzl}, from the view point of quantum symmetries in algebraic conformal field theory.
+In our approach primary fields play a prominent role to establish the equivalence, as originally envisaged by Mack and Schomerus.
+In our approach, a weak quasi-Hopf algebra is naturally associated to the conformal field theory, while a weak Hopf algebra, in a suitable new sense, is naturally associated to the quantum group fusion category, and we connect them by a Drinfeld twist.

+Specifically, we solve Huang's problem and advance Mack-Schomerus quantum symmetry program, by introducing a global {\it quantum gauge group} approach.
+We construct finite-dimensional weak Hopf $C^*$-algebras $A_W({\mathfrak g}, q)$ with unitary coboundary structures associated to the fusion category of quantum groups at roots of unity.
+To achieve this, we utilize a specific linear fiber functor $W$ originating from the work of Wenzl on ${\mathcal C}({\mathfrak g}, q)$ to the category of Hilbert spaces \cite{Wenzl}.
+By applying an explicit Drinfeld twist--analogous to Drinfeld's original proof of the Drinfeld-Kohno theorem--we implement a unitary weak quasi-tensor structure directly onto the Zhu algebra.
+This explicit construction allows us to naturally and directly transport the rigid, modular, and unitary tensor structures from the quantum group category to the representation category of the affine vertex operator algebra (VOA) at positive integer levels, thereby providing the desired direct link in Huang's problem.

+Our work has roots in our previous works in the setting of compact quantum groups of Woronowicz, \cite{CDPR}, \cite{DPiR}, \cite{P_braided}--\cite{PRinduction}; however the different nature of categories involved here necessitates a very different framework.
+Woronowicz developed compact quantum groups as noncommutative function algebras in the setting of $C^*$-algebras via a concrete Tannaka-Krein duality for $C^*$-algebras extending the classical case.
+In his case, categories are naturally endowed with a fibre functor to the category of f.d.
+Hilbert spaces.

+Our approach extends Woronowicz Tannaka-Krein duality on several aspects.
+The first aspect is that our categories do not have a fibre functor a priori.
+Similarly to Doplicher-Roberts setting, we must construct one naturally, compatible with the braided tensor structure of the category.
+We need to do this first for the quantum group fusion category ${\mathcal C}({\mathfrak g}, q)$, and then for the VOA fusion category ${\rm Rep}(V_{{\mathfrak g}_k})$.

-To describe our approach, we recall that Drinfeld original motivation for introducing quasi-Hopf algebras was to interpret them as symmetries to describe braided tensor categories from important models of rational conformal field theories motivated by the work by Moore and Seiberg.
+To describe our approach, we go back to the constructive approach of rigid braided tensor categories motivated by CFT.
+We recall that Drinfeld original motivation for introducing quasi-Hopf algebras was to interpret them as symmetries to describe braided tensor categories from important models of rational conformal field theories motivated by the work by Moore and Seiberg.
 Although as noted in \cite{Drinfeld_exposition}, they could not describe precisely simple models such as the Ising, Drinfeld evaluated quasi-Hopf algebras a good description of quantum symmetries for the WZW model in an approximate way, i.e. in the limit to infinity of the central charge.